mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 The answer, in short, is that it is _really_ hard to fight spam at scale, and exponentially harder to do so without harming genuine users and advertisers.
 In this post, we'll use **precision** and **recall** as a framework for the spam problem.
 We'll see that eradicating 100% of spam is impractical and actually undesirable, and that there is some "equilibrium" spam prevalence based on finance, regulations, and user sentiment.

 ## Our app
-Imagine you're launching a competitor to TikTok and Instagram.
-(Forget that they have [**1.1 billion**](https://www.demandsage.com/tiktok-user-statistics/) and [**2 billion**](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) monthly active users, respectively; you're feeling ambitious!)
-Your key differentiator in this tight market is that you guarantee users will have only the highest quality of videos: absolutely no "get rich quick" schemes, blatant reposts of existing content, URLs that infect your computer with malware, etc.
+Imagine we're launching a competitor to TikTok and Instagram.
+(Forget that they have [**1.1 billion**](https://www.demandsage.com/tiktok-user-statistics/) and [**2 billion**](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) monthly active users, respectively; we're feeling ambitious!)
+Our key differentiator in this tight market is that we guarantee users will have only the highest quality of videos: absolutely no "get rich quick" schemes, blatant reposts of existing content, URLs that infect your computer with malware, etc.

 ### Attempt 1: Human Review
-To achieve this quality guarantee, you've hired a staggering 1,000 reviewers to audit every upload before it's allowed on the platform. **Some things just need a human touch**, you argue: video spam is too complex and context-dependent to rely on automated logic.
-A video that urges you to click on a URL could be a malicious phishing attempt or a fundraiser for Alzheimer's research, for example -- the stakes are too high to automate a decision like that.
+To achieve this quality guarantee, we've hired a staggering 1,000 reviewers to audit every upload before it's allowed on the platform. **Some things just need a human touch**, we argue: video spam is too complex and context-dependent to rely on automated logic.
+A video that urges users to click on a URL could be a malicious phishing attempt or a fundraiser for Alzheimer's research, for example -- the stakes are too high to automate a decision like that.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/manual_review.png" height="60%" width="60%">
 </center>

 The app launches.
-To your delight, your "integrity first" message resonates with users and they join in droves.
-You quickly reach millions of users uploading 50,000 hours of video per day.
+To our delight, our "integrity first" message resonates with users and they join in droves.
+We quickly reach millions of users uploading 50,000 hours of video per day.

 In other words, each reviewer now has _50 hours of video to review per day_.
-They try watching at 6x speed to get through all the videos, but they make mistakes: users start complaining both that **their videos are being incorrectly blocked _and_ that spam is making it onto the platform.** You quickly hire more reviewers, but as your app grows and the firehose of uploads only gets bigger, you realize you'll bankrupt the company long before you can hire enough eyes.<sup>[[1]](#1-attempt-1-human-review)</sup> You need a different strategy.
+They try watching at 6x speed to get through all the videos, but they make mistakes: users start complaining both that **their videos are being incorrectly blocked _and_ that spam is making it onto the platform.** We quickly hire more reviewers, but as our app grows and the firehose of uploads only gets bigger, we realize we'll bankrupt the company long before we can hire enough eyes.<sup>[[1]](#1-attempt-1-human-review)</sup> We need a different strategy.

 ### Attempt 2: Machine Learning
-You can't replace a human's intuition, but maybe you can get close with machine learning.
-Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, you can extract **features** from the videos: the pixel similarity to existing videos, keywords from the audio, whether the video appears to have been [generated with AI](https://www.techtarget.com/searchenterpriseai/definition/generative-AI), etc. You can then see how these features relate to whether a video is spam.
+We can't replace a human's intuition, but maybe we can get close with machine learning.
+Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, we can extract **features** from the videos: the pixel similarity to existing videos, keywords from the audio, whether the video appears to have been [generated with AI](https://www.techtarget.com/searchenterpriseai/definition/generative-AI), etc. We can then see how these features relate to whether a video is spam.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/numbers.png" height="85%" width="85%">
 </center>

 Determining the relationship between features and spam labels is best left to an algorithm.<sup>[[2]](#2-attempt-2-machine-learning)</sup> The feature space is simply too large for a human to understand: features interact non-linearly, have complex dependencies, are useful in some contexts but useless in others, and so on.
-So you use machine learning to **train a classifier that _predicts_ whether a video is spam.** Your model takes in a video and outputs the probability that the video is spam.<sup>[[3]](#3-attempt-2-machine-learning)</sup>
+So we use machine learning to **train a classifier that _predicts_ whether a video is spam.** Our model takes in a video and outputs the probability that the video is spam.<sup>[[3]](#3-attempt-2-machine-learning)</sup>

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/scaled_review.png" height="60%" width="60%">
 </center>

-When you first run your classifier on videos you know are spam and benign, you hope to see something like below: two distributions neatly separable by their probability of being spam.
-In this ideal state, there is a spam probability threshold below which all videos are benign and above which all videos are spam, and you can use that threshold to perfectly categorize new videos.
+When we first run our classifier on videos we know are spam and benign, we hope to see something like below: two distributions neatly separable by their probability of being spam.
+In this ideal state, there is a spam probability threshold below which all videos are benign and above which all videos are spam, and we can use that threshold to perfectly categorize new videos.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/spam_dist1.png" height="90%" width="90%">
 </center>

-But what you actually see is that **the probability distributions overlap.** Yes, the vast majority of benign videos have a low probability and the vast majority of spam videos have a high probability.
+But what we actually see is that **the probability distributions overlap.** Yes, the vast majority of benign videos have a low probability and the vast majority of spam videos have a high probability.
 But **there's an uncomfortable "intermediate" spam probability where it's impossible to tell if a video is spam or benign.**

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/spam_dist2.png" height="90%" width="90%">
 </center>

-If you zoom in on where the distributions overlap, it looks something like this.
-Nowhere can you draw a line that perfectly separates benign videos from spam.
-If you set the threshold too high, then spam makes it onto the platform.
-If you set the threshold too low, then benign videos are incorrectly blocked.
+If we zoom in on where the distributions overlap, it looks something like this.
+Nowhere can we draw a line that perfectly separates benign videos from spam.
+If we set the threshold too high, then spam makes it onto the platform.
+If we set the threshold too low, then benign videos are incorrectly blocked.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/boundary.png" height="95%" width="95%">
 </center>

-**So how do you choose a "least-bad" threshold?** To answer this question, we need to understand **precision** and **recall**, two metrics that provide a framework for navigating the tradeoffs of any classification system.
-We'll then revisit your app with our new understanding and see if there's a way to optimally classify spam.
+**So how do we choose a "least-bad" threshold?** To answer this question, we need to understand **precision** and **recall**, two metrics that provide a framework for navigating the tradeoffs of any classification system.
+We'll then revisit our app with our new understanding and see if there's a way to optimally classify spam.

 ## Evaluation Framework
 ### Model Creation